 We are Vito Sputnik, an Argentinean tango duo consisting of a small but strong formation: bandoneon and piano.
 We are part of a new generation of tango musicians from the city of Rosario, which had its origins in the Orquesta Escuela de Tango.
 New ensembles, new arrangers and composers, new festivals and milongas, new friends, on the banks of the mighty Paraná River, with its brown waters, its merchant ships and its profile of islands.

 Since we came together in 2011, we have performed extensively around Argentina and its neighbouring countries.
-In 2022 we made our first tour in Ireland and Scotland and in 2023 we repeated it.
+In 2022 we made our first tour in Ireland and Scotland and we repeated it the two following years.
 We performed for dancers in Milongas throughout the territory but also in different listening venues like the Kaleidoscope Nights in Dublin, the Mountshannon Arts Festival or in Portumna’s Christchurch with the Irish string set Treo Ensamble.

 Our instrumental repertoire takes up the compositions of the Orchestras of the first half of the 20th century, when tango was mixed in the streets, in the lives of the people, and the lyrics still brought some countryside notes.
 We would like to bring all those sounds back.